jwplayer/jwplayer/README.md

 ## A Simple Example

-The example below and render a video player into the div with the `player` id, listens to an event, and makes a few calls using the API.
+The example below will render a video player into the div with the `player` id, listens to an event, and makes a few calls using the API.

 ````
 <html>